 Key Takeaways

 - Takeaway 1: The personalized plan reveal is the single highest-impact element in the funnel.
-Based on RocketShip HQ data across 7 subscription app clients, adding a plan summary page between quiz and paywall increased trial start rates by 35-65%.
-Include a specific projected outcome anchored to the user's quiz inputs, because timeline-based plans outperformed generic summaries by 42% in our testing.
+In our experience across subscription app clients, adding a plan summary page between quiz and paywall consistently produces meaningful lifts in trial start rates.
+Include a specific projected outcome anchored to the user's quiz inputs, because timeline-based plans outperform generic summaries by making the user's result feel concrete and personal.

 - Takeaway 2: Web-based quiz funnels outperform in-app flows for paid acquisition traffic.
-Our client data shows web funnels convert 2-2.5x better than equivalent in-app paywalls while eliminating 15-30% in platform commission fees.
+In our experience, web funnels convert meaningfully better than equivalent in-app paywalls while also eliminating 15-30% in platform commission fees.
 Route paid traffic from Meta, TikTok, and Google to web quizzes rather than the App Store.

 - Takeaway 3: Treat quiz completion rate, not paywall conversion, as your primary funnel KPI.
 A 10% improvement in quiz completion has a larger absolute impact on revenue than a 10% improvement in paywall conversion because it increases the denominator of every downstream metric.
 Target 70%+ completion using progress bars, tap-to-select formats, and micro-reward animations.

 - Takeaway 4: Feed quiz response data back into ad platform algorithms as first-party signals.
 According to Meta's Conversions API documentation, server-side event data improves optimization signal quality.
-In our testing, this reduced CPA by 22% within 3 weeks.
+In our experience, this approach can meaningfully reduce CPA over a matter of weeks.
 This is especially valuable as third-party signals degrade post-ATT.

 Noom’s quiz funnel works because it systematically builds psychological commitment before asking for money.
 The principles, including progressive disclosure, personalization theater, web-based price anchoring, and first-party data harvesting, are not proprietary to Noom.
 Any health or wellness app can implement them—especially those in the fastest-growing subscription segment by spend, making conversion optimization particularly high-leverage.